 SAMA and Emmy award-winning composer, musical arranger and GRAMMY Award-winning producer, JB Arthur has made music his life since becoming a professional musician in 1977, and continues to do so, working alongside some of South Africa’s and the world's greats.

 From conducting a full orchestra at age twenty four to receiving the highest accolades the industry offers, JB Arthur’s musical journey has been as vibrant as the music he creates.

 Working across all disciplines, harnessing the beauty and power of every imaginable musical genre - rock, pop, African, world music, orchestral, big band, inspirational, jazz, and gospel - JB has added soul to countless films, documentaries, commercials, live concerts and television shows.

-Aside from his involvement in features, JB has created and composed the music for many of the country’s most beloved and iconic commercials as well as imaging themes for SABC 1,2 ,3 and Mnet.
+Aside from his involvement in feature films, JB has created and composed the music for many of the country’s most beloved and iconic commercials as well as imaging themes for SABC 1,2 ,3 and MNet.

 His involvement in television shows is also notable.
 JB has been the Music Director for EIGHT successful seasons of "Strictly Come Dancing" on SABC and numerous pageants including Miss South Africa (10 years) and Miss World (2007 & 2008 together with Sibusiso Masondo).

 JB’s well-known studio, Joe’s Garage, has produced projects for some of South Africa’s leading musical talents including Watershed, Ringo Madlingozi, Freshly Ground, Joe Niemand, Carlo Mombelli, Nianell, PJ Powers, Wambali, and Tony Cox, to name a few.